-Describe weather associated with the seasons and how weather can change quickly - one day it can be dry and sunny and the next day it may rain.
+Weather describes the day-to-day conditions of the atmosphere.
+Weather can change quickly - one day it can be dry and sunny and the next day it may rain.

 What they will be learning:

 How do I locate parts of the world?